techjwalker/reference-sheet/README.md

 ls -l /proc/PID/cwd
 ```

-Replacing PID with the PID you copied, of course.
+Replacing PID with the PID you copied from `top`, of course.

 This should tell you which folder that process is running from, which should (hopefully) help you verify whether it's the process you need to force close.